aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 Most part of the L2 constructs is already implemented.
 We have a set of relatively (1-2 day of work) todos that can be implemented in parallel:

 1. Decide what removal policy for Group should be
-2. Support and Test Encrypted Schedules
+1. Support and Test Encrypted Schedules
-3. Decide or clean up how IAM Roles are used in Schedules and Targets
+1. Decide or clean up how IAM Roles are used in Schedules and Targets
-4. Check why name generation fails if env is not passed to the Stack
+1. Check why name generation fails if env is not passed to the Stack
-5. Unit tests for class schedule
+1. Unit tests for class schedule
-6. Unit tests for class targets
+1. Unit tests for class targets
-7. Unit tests for classes: groups, schedule expressions, input
+1. Unit tests for classes: groups, schedule expressions, input
-8. Integration tests #15
-9. Methods for Granting Schedule Group Management IAM permissions #5
+1. Methods for Granting Schedule Group Management IAM permissions
-10. Validate that target is not cross-account
-11. Use Timezone Class
+1. Integration tests

 ### Are there any open issues that need to be addressed later?